Google Analytics Fast Start – 10 mistakes to avoid

 Most digital marketers have used Google Analytics and many have a good, basic understanding of how Google’s ubiquitous web analytics service can inform and improve their digital marketing.

-However, like any complex system there are better ways and wrong ways to implement, configure, optimise and extend it and many more ways to review the reports and insights contained within the average Google Analytics account.
-This guide in the Smart Insights ‘Fast Start’ series gives you a checklist of issues to review to improve your implementation.
-It brings together a series of common mistakes which we have seen made by both experienced and new Google Analytics alike grouped into 10 easily identifiable areas.
+However, like any complex system, there are better ways and wrong ways to implement, configure, optimize and extend it and many more ways to review the reports and insights contained within the average Google Analytics account.

 This guide in the Smart Insights ‘Fast Start’ series gives you a checklist of issues to review to improve your implementation.
 It brings together a series of common mistakes which we have seen made by both experienced and new Google Analytics alike, grouped into 10 easily identifiable areas.

 This is not a “how to guide” but it is a reasonably advanced breakdown of key misunderstandings and configuration issues as well as opportunities for anyone’s Google Analytics.
-For the detailed “how to” best practices, we recommend the Smart Insights’ Expert members resources in the Google Analytics Toolkit in the members’ areas including the Google Analytics Setup Audit and the 7 Steps to Improving results with Google Analytics online training course.
+For the detailed “how to” best practices, we recommend the Smart Insights’ premium members resources in the Google Analytics Toolkit in the members’ areas including the Google Analytics setup audit.

 Who is this guide for?